A Surprise For Mohanlal Fans, More About Mammootty's Next & Other Mollywood News Of The Week!

 The Impressive Trailer Of Thrissivaperoor Kliptham

 Asif Ali will be next seen in the movie Thrissivaperoor Kliptham, directed by debutant Ratheish Kumar.
-The official teaser tariler of the movie was released by its makers and it was definitely the big talk of the town, in the last week.
+The official teaser trailer of the movie was released by its makers and it was definitely the big talk of the town, in the last week.
 The trailer, which promises a perfect entertainer, has impressed one and all.

 Release Of Dulquer Salmaan's Solo